KD4Z/md380tools-vm/README.md

 choose the extract option.
 You will end up with a single, large ".OVA" file.
 This file is imported into the Virtual Box software.

-# THE VMWare Images are for the version 3.0 - 4.0 version not ready yet
+# THE VMWare Images are still for the version 3.0
+# 4.0 version is not ready yet.. work in progress

 * If you decide to use VMware instead of VirtualBox, use the following links, as this image has been pre-converted for easier import into VMWare.